APPLYING TO MEDICAL SCHOOL

 Graduate Entry Medicine Personal Statement

 Although personal statements are not usually scored, they play a significant role within the selection process, generally as part of the interview or before an offer is made, so it’s vital that it’s of a high standard and enhances your application.
-Your personal statement should identify your commitment and motivation to study medicine, as well as any work experience and skills that are relevant.
+Your personal statement should identify your commitment and motivation to study medicine, as well as any relevant work experience and skills.

 The following can be used as a checklist to ensure that your personal statement covers what will be expected: